Surgical Dressings Questions & Answers (Q&As)

 -

-- I submitted a claim for one impregnated gauze dressing, and it keeps getting denied.
+- I have submitted a claim for one impregnated gauze dressing and it keeps getting denied.
 But another impregnated gauze dressing has been paid with no problem.
-Why would 1 be paid and the other not?
+Why would one be paid and the other not?

 -

-There are several reasons one would deny but not the other.
+There could be several possible reasons for denial of one and not the other.

-The surgical dressings policy specifies substances or agents incorporated into dressings that are considered impregnated gauze dressings that may qualify for coverage (when other policy and statutory requirements are met).
-Gauze, when impregnated with anything other than water, normal saline, hydrogel, or zinc paste (A6222 – A6224, A6266), is covered under the surgical dressings benefit, while gauze impregnated with water or normal saline (A6228 – A6230) is denied as not reasonable and necessary, because there is no medical necessity for these compared to non-impregnated gauze moistened with bulk saline or sterile water.
+The surgical dressings policy specifies substances or agents incorporated into dressings that are deemed impregnated gauze dressings that may qualify for coverage (when other policy and statutory requirements are met).
+Gauze, when impregnated with anything other than water, normal saline, hydrogel, or zinc paste (A6222-A6224, A6266), is covered under the surgical dressings benefit, while gauze impregnated with water or normal saline (A6228-A6230) is denied as not reasonable and necessary, because there is no medical necessity for these compared to non-impregnated gauze moistened with bulk saline or sterile water.

-Keep in mind that dressings which hold substances not recognized as effective dressing materials (such as honey or silver) may result in denial.
-There are also some impregnated dressings that Medicare does not cover as surgical dressings because they are impregnated with a drug listed in the FDA’s Orange Book.
-This type of dressing (for example, antibiotics which require a prescription) would not be covered as a surgical dressing, but as a drug.
+Keep in mind that dressings which contain substances not recognized as effective dressing materials (such as honey or silver) may result in denial.
+There are also some impregnated dressings which are not covered as surgical dressings because they are impregnated with a drug listed in the FDA’s Orange Book.
+This type of dressing (e.g. antibiotics which require a prescription) would not be covered as a surgical dressing, but as a drug.

 Originally published: 01.08.2020